The Ultimate List of UK Web Design, Developer & UX Conferences 2018

 Camp Digital brings together digital, design and UX with a range of presentations and workshops from top speakers on topics such as 'Humanising Data', 'Agile: How to Get Stuff Done Without Wasting Money' and 'Using and Understanding Assistive Digital Technologies'.

-Early bird tickets are still available until the end of Jan, with more expensive last-minute tickets on sale in May.
+Only last-minute tickets are still available.
 Even so, this is still one of the more affordable conferences to attend.

 June 8, 2018

 Pixel Pioneers launched in 2017 and is back again this year in Bristol on June 8th.
 The event promises to be a hub for creative culture and looks to bring together the web community for more than just the latest cutting-edge tech.
 You’ll get eight practical sessions with actionable takeaways for your money plus a range of extras (goodie bag, exclusive Slack channel, afterparty).